Avondale Motorcycle Accident Attorneys

 Motorcycles are designed to be open.
 They don’t have a protective outer shell or a crumple zone.
 Due to their size, there also isn’t room for an airbag or seatbelt, neither of which would provide much safety considering the lack of a shock-absorbent frame.
 What would be a small fender-bender for a car, could be a fatal accident for a motorcyclist.
 It is incredibly easy to be thrown off a bike while riding, especially if a larger vehicle, such as a car or truck, collides with you.
 With their open design and instability, it’s easy to end up in the road, breaking bones and developing road rash.

 Because of the inherent risk associated with motorcycles, many people assume that motorcycle operators throw caution to the wind and drive recklessly.
 But that couldn’t be further from the truth.
 Actually, because motorcycles can be much riskier than cars, motorcycle operators often do everything in their power to drive safely and follow all the rules of the road.
-Many motorcycle accidents are not the fault of the rider but are instead due to negligence on the part of those driving cars around them.
+Many motorcycle collisions are not the fault of the rider but are instead due to negligence on the part of those driving cars around them.
 Many of the clients we have worked with were in accidents caused by:

 - Drunk drivers